bludit/documentation-english/pages/getting-started/upgrade-guide/index.md

 ---

-<h2 id="upgrade-from-major-version">Upgrade Bludit v2.3.4 to Bludit v3.x</h2>
+<h2 id="upgrade-from-bludit-2-to-bludit-3">Upgrade Bludit from v2.3.4 to Bludit v3.x</h2>

-You can use the next tool from [@anaggh](https://github.com/anaggh), in all the cases is recommended to do a full backup.
+To do the migration, we recommend the tool created by [@anaggh](https://github.com/anaggh), you can find the steps to do it in his repository.
+Remember to do a full backup before proceed with the migration.

 - https://github.com/anaggh/bludit-scripts/tree/master/migration-v2-to-v3